-- As part of the traditions of the Middle East,, expect to be approached by people (often children) attempting to sell souvenirs, coins, carpets, and all kinds of objects.
+- As part of the culture of the Middle East, expect to be approached by people (often children) attempting to sell souvenirs, coins, carpets, and all kinds of objects.
 Whether or not you make a purchase from them is certainly your decision.
-Be aware that often the items that the merchant claims to be “ancient” or “Roman” are not.
+Be aware that often the items that the merchant claims are “ancient” or “Roman” are not.
 On site, your guide will not be able to tell you that the items for sale are not antiquities.
 Therefore, we are advising you of this in advance.
 If, during the course of your tour, locals approach you asking for any special tips or payments, simply refer them to your guide or driver.
-Guides and drivers are there for you not only to provide you with information but also as a “bridge between cultures.”
+Guides and drivers are there for you not only to provide you with information but also to serve as a “bridge between cultures.”

 - Gratuities to your guide and driver have not been included in your package.
 Don’t forget that this is the best way to express your appreciation for the services which they have provided during your stay.